Last updated: April 5, 2026

 How does TTS relate to conversational AI?

-TTS powers the voice layer of conversational AI by generating agent responses during real-time interactions, where sub-200ms latency is essential for maintaining natural back-and-forth flow.
-Inworld AI hits that threshold consistently, enabling multi-turn dialogue without the awkward pauses that break immersion.
+TTS powers the voice layer of conversational AI by generating agent responses during real-time interactions.
+Sub-200ms latency is essential for natural back-and-forth flow.
+Inworld TTS-1.5 Max runs at sub-250ms P90, keeping multi-turn dialogue smooth.

 How quickly can I see results with TTS APIs?

-Production integration is achievable in days with SDK support, and zero-shot voice cloning delivers custom voices from just 5-15 seconds of audio.
-Inworld AI's WebSocket streaming also enables immediate user testing without buffering delays.
+Production integration takes days with SDK support.
+Zero-shot voice cloning creates custom voices from 5-15 seconds of audio.
+WebSocket streaming starts playback immediately with no buffering delay.

 What are the best alternatives to ElevenLabs?